4apik/MineSweeper-game/README.md

 # MineSweeper-game
-I made a minesweeper game and plan to add a neural network that will play it
+I made a minesweeper with PyGame and plan to add a neural network that will play it